33 Stoic Quotes About Death

 People often disregard the value of time, using it carelessly as though it were limitless.
 Yet, when faced with the prospect of death, these same individuals desperately seek more time, even willing to spend all they have to prolong their lives.
 Be more mindful and prudent in how we use our time, recognizing its finite nature and the uncertainty of when it will run out.

-“Let us therefore set out whole-heartedly, leaving aside our many distractions and exert ourselves in this single purpose, before we realize too late the swift and unstoppable flight of time and are left behind.
+“Let us, therefore, set out whole-heartedly, leaving aside our many distractions and exert ourselves in this single purpose, before we realize too late the swift and unstoppable flight of time and are left behind.
 As each day arises, welcome it as the very best day of all, and make it your own possession.
 We must seize what flees.” —Seneca

 Embrace each day as if it were the best and truly own it.
 The phrase "We must seize what flees" encapsulates the call to actively grasp and make the most of the fleeting nature of time and life.